In Ukraine and internationally, scenario darkens for Russia

 Associated Press

-KYIV, Ukraine (AP) — Europe pushed Monday to sharpen and expand its response to Russia’s invasion of Ukraine, with Sweden poised to follow Finland in seeking membership of NATO and European Union officials working to rescue proposed sanctions that would target Russian oil exports helping the Kremlin finance its war.
+KYIV, Ukraine (AP) — Europe pushed Monday to toughen its response to Russia’s invasion of Ukraine, with Sweden following Finland in deciding to seek NATO membership and European Union officials working to rescue proposed sanctions that would target Russian oil exports helping to finance the war.

-On the ground, Russia saw more setbacks in its offensive in eastern Ukraine, where Ukrainian defenders are fighting desperately against attempted Russian advances and even successfully rolling back the front lines in some areas.

-In a small but symbolic boost for Ukrainian morale, a patrol of soldiers recorded triumphant video of their push right up to the Russian border in the region of Kharkiv.
-Already, Ukrainian forces have pushed Russian troops back from the region’s capital, making it harder for them to hit the battered city with artillery.
+On the ground, Ukrainian troops resisted attempted Russian advances and even rolled back front lines.
+In a small but symbolic boost for Ukrainian morale, a patrol of soldiers recorded triumphant video of their push to the Russian border in the region of Kharkiv.
+Ukrainian forces have already driven Russian troops back from the region’s capital, reducing their ability to hit the battered city with artillery.

 As fighting raged, international efforts to respond to Russia’s aggression continued to pick up pace.
-The Swedish government is expected to announce its intention to seek NATO membership later Monday — as its neighbor Finland has done.
+Swedish officials announced their intention to seek NATO membership — following a similar decision from its neighbor Finland.
 Those are seismic developments for the Nordic countries that have traditionally positioned themselves as militarily “nonaligned.”

-An enlargement of NATO to include Sweden and Finland would be a serious blow to Russian President Vladimir Putin, who has called the alliance’s post-Cold War expansion in Eastern Europe a threat and cited it as a reason for attacking Ukraine.
-NATO says it is a purely defensive alliance.

-NATO Secretary-General Jens Stoltenberg has said the membership process for both Finland and Sweden could be very quick — though member Turkey has cast doubts over the move.
+Russian President Vladimir Putin has looked grimly upon the alliance’s post-Cold War expansion in Eastern Europe, seeing it as a threat.
+But if the invasion was meant as a check on NATO, it appears to have backfired — by driving Sweden and Finland into NATO’s arms and pushing members of the alliance to send massive shipments of weapons to Ukraine.

+Yet the Russian leader on Monday seemed to brush off that setback, saying “there is no direct threat to Russia created by the expansion involving these countries.”

 Stoltenberg, the NATO chief, said Sunday the war “is not going as Moscow had planned.”